swiss/e-collecting-hackathon-team8/README.md

 - Modeling regulatory processes
 - Experience with municipal and cantonal systems
 - Citizens interested in the digitization of public services

 ### 2. Summary Description
-Our solution leverages the open-source architectures DKMS (Decentralised Key Management System) and OCA v2.0 (Overlays Capture Architecture), developed by the Human Colossus Foundation, to digitize and secure civic processes while ensuring interoperability, transparency and verifiability.
+Our solution leverages the open-source architectures [DKMS](https://dkms.colossi.network/) (Decentralised Key Management System) and [OCA](https://oca.colossi.network/) v2.0 (Overlays Capture Architecture), developed by the [Human Colossus Foundation](https://humancolossus.foundation/), to digitize and secure civic processes while ensuring interoperability, transparency and verifiability.

 #### Step 1: Use Case — Steeet Signature Collection
 We model and implement the digitization of the signature collection process, integrating:
 - Digitization of signature collection in the street
-- Real-time verification of electronic signatures
+- Real-time verification of electronic signatures by all actors
 - Complementarity with “paper” solutions

 #### Step 2: Analysis of the 10 Hackathon Themes